 Helping Environmental Justice Take Root

-In Manchester, New Hampshire, the burdens of pollution, climate change, and other environmental harms fall harder on lower-income neighborhoods and communities of color.
+In Manchester and Nashua, New Hampshire, the burdens of pollution, climate change, and other environmental harms fall harder on lower-income neighborhoods and communities of color.
 These communities also are often left out of decisions that directly affect them.

 CLF in Action

-To help shift this balance of power, CLF is working with Manchester residents to build a grassroots environmental justice movement of neighbors and community members.
+To help shift this balance of power, CLF is working with Manchester and Nashua residents to build a grassroots environmental justice movement of neighbors and community members.

-To facilitate this work, CLF’s dedicated community-level advocate works to build power with neighbors and identify the issues that worry them the most.
-Those include childhood lead poisoning, lack of tree cover, unsafe street design, and air pollution.
-A volunteer advisory group of residents and business owners has helped to prioritize the issues and create volunteer action teams to tackle them.
+To facilitate this work, CLF’s dedicated community-level advocates work to build power with neighbors and identify the issues that worry them the most.
+Those include childhood lead poisoning, lack of tree cover, unsafe street design, language access, and air pollution.
+In Manchester, a volunteer advisory group of residents and business owners has helped to prioritize the issues and create volunteer action teams to tackle them.
+We’re working to build a similar group to guide the work in Nashua, where we fought and successfully stopped the construction of a polluting asphalt plant.

-CLF’s ultimate goal is to foster expertise from the ground up and build momentum to sustain a community-level movement that will tackle shared challenges.
-As the environmental justice work in Manchester continues, CLF has expanded this effort to Nashua, New Hampshire.
+CLF’s ultimate goal in both cities is to foster expertise from the ground up and build momentum to sustain community-level movements that will tackle shared challenges.

 What’s at Stake